bixb922/crank-organ/doc-software/README.md

 ![queued tune](tunelist_waiting.jpg)

 If a tune is playing, progress is shown with a progress bar next to the tune name.
-"Waiting" means that the tune is waiting for the crank to turn in order to start.
+0% means that the tune is waiting for the crank to turn (or pressing the touch pad) in order to start.

 ![playing tune on tune list page](tunelist_1_playing.jpg)